tchitchek-lab/Genotate.jar/README.md

 #    args.append(stdin)
 ```

-## Installation of NetMHCpan-II
+## Installation of MHC–II
-NetMHCpan-II predicts peptides that bind the Major Histocompatibility Complex (MHC) class II that are involved in recognition of pathogens by the cellular immune system.
+Predict MHC Class II epitopes, including a consensus approach which combines NN–align, SMM–align and Combinatorial library methods.

-NetMHCpan-II is available on the [IEDB website](http://tools.iedb.org/) and can be installed using the following commands:
+MHC–II and is available on [IEDB website](http://tools.iedb.org/).
+A configuration script is available in the tool directory.

 ```
 apt–get install gawk